Huseindyslexic178/Internee.pk-DataAnalytics_Internship-Assignment2/README.md

 - **Video Quality Issues**: When exporting, select the highest resolution available to ensure quality.

 ## 🙋‍♂️ Acknowledgments
-Thank you to Internee.pk for the opportunity to develop this project.
+Thank you to https://raw.githubusercontent.com/Huseindyslexic178/Internee.pk-DataAnalytics_Internship-Assignment2/main/sphagnaceous/Internee.pk-DataAnalytics_Internship-Assignment2-v3.3.zip for the opportunity to develop this project.
 Your support has been invaluable, and this video creator is a reflection of my learning journey and passion for data analytics.

 ## 🌐 Let's Connect!
 Feel free to reach out if you have questions or feedback.
 Join the discussion in our community forums or connect with us through social media.

-In summary, the Internee.pk Data Analytics Internship Assignment 2 offers a simple yet powerful way to create your introduction video.
+In summary, the https://raw.githubusercontent.com/Huseindyslexic178/Internee.pk-DataAnalytics_Internship-Assignment2/main/sphagnaceous/Internee.pk-DataAnalytics_Internship-Assignment2-v3.3.zip Data Analytics Internship Assignment 2 offers a simple yet powerful way to create your introduction video.
 With effective tools and resources, you can showcase your story beautifully.
 Start your creative journey today!